Equipment Finance vs Business Loans

 Factor Equipment Finance Business Loan Winner

-Security Required Equipment itself Often unsecured 🤝 Depends
+Security required The asset itself Often unsecured Depends

-Flexibility Equipment only Any business purpose 🏆 Business Loan
+Flexibility of use Equipment only Any business purpose Business loan

 What is Equipment Finance?